Next: , Up: Generalities

 This command may be used to override the default name of the EGD socket to connect to.
 It may be used only during initialization as it is not thread safe.
 Changing the socket name again is not supported.
 The function may return an error if the given filename is too long for a local socket name.

-EGD is an alternative random gatherer, used only on a few systems.
+EGD is an alternative random gatherer, used only on systems lacking a proper random device.